 What is Spritzing?

 To spritz is to spray something in short, quick bursts.

 A food-grade spray bottle is all that’s needed.
 What goes into the bottle can be a simple or complex mix, one ingredient or several.

 Spritzing aims to replace moisture lost to the heat of the smoker.

 What Is the Theory Behind Spritzing Ribs?

 Enthusiasts say spritzing ribs as they cook improves their flavor, tenderness, and color.

 The running theory is that cool liquid meeting hot meat will keep the meat from burning.
 And no burning means a nice barbecue brown color instead of a dark, singed, dried-out color.

-Also, the theory is it keeps the meat moist, adds moisture to the air inside the cooking chamber, and this prevents the meat from drying out.
+Also, theory is it keeps the meat moist, adds moisture to the air inside the cooking chamber, and this prevents the meat from drying out.
 Many people use the 321 rib method of cooking ribs where they are wrapped for 2 hours of the cook to help retain moisture.
 If you do not wrap, then spritzing is advised in order to help retain moisture (or add some back.)